 Question: "How should a Christian respond to illegal aliens/illegal immigrants?"

-Answer: Illegal immigration has become a volatile issue, especially in the U.S. Many have raised their voices passionately in their condemnation of illegal immigration while others defend it just as fervently.
-The subject of illegal immigration has not only generated heated debate, but has caused intense division and strife among politicians, educators, co-workers, families, and friends.
-Sadly enough, its contentiousness has infused itself into the church with Christians drawn into the turbulent fray with supporters on both sides seeking to justify their positions based on their own personal beliefs.
+Answer: Illegal immigration has become a volatile issue, especially in the U.S. Many have raised their voices passionately in their condemnation of illegal immigration, while others defend it just as fervently.
+The issues raised by the presence of illegal immigrants have generated heated debate among politicians, educators, co-workers, families, and friends.
+Sadly enough, the church has been drawn into the fray over illegal aliens as well, with Christians on both sides seeking to justify their positions based on their own personal beliefs.

-So, what does the Bible say about illegal immigration?
-What should be the Christian response to those who enter our country illegally as well as to those who condone and support such activity?
+So, what does the Bible say about those who enter a country illegally?
+What should be the Christian response to illegal aliens or illegal immigrants and toward those who condone illegal immigration?
 The first consideration is the law of the land.
-Those who illegally enter any country illegally violate that nation’s laws as well as the laws of God.
-Believers are torn between showing compassion and mercy to those who seek help and not wanting to violate God’s will.
+Those who illegally enter any country violate that nation’s laws as well as the laws of God.
+Believers are torn between showing compassion and mercy to the illegal aliens who seek help and not wanting to violate God’s word.

-Sadly, we have brothers and sisters in Christ fighting over the issue of illegal immigration where the Bible is quite clear on what our Christian response should be: “The LORD detests the way of the wicked but he loves those who pursue righteousness” (Proverbs 15:9; see also 28:5; Psalm 5:4–5).
-When we condone criminal activity where people blatantly and habitually violate the laws of our government, we no longer “shine like stars in the universe” (Philippians 2:15).
-The Bible makes it clear that those who violate the laws of government are in sin, as are those who support or assist them in breaking the laws (Romans 13:1–7; 1 Peter 2:13–14; Titus 3:1–2).
+Sadly, we have brothers and sisters in Christ fighting over the issue of illegal immigration when the Bible is quite clear on what the Christian response should be: “The LORD detests the way of the wicked but he loves those who pursue righteousness” (Proverbs 15:9; see also 28:5; Psalm 5:4–5).
+When we condone criminal activity, we no longer “shine like stars in the universe” (Philippians 2:15).
+The Bible makes it clear that those who violate laws are sinning, as are those who support or assist them in breaking the laws (Romans 13:1–7; 1 Peter 2:13–14; Titus 3:1–2).
 This principle applies to illegal immigrants and those who condone their continued violation of the law.

-Peter’s reference to “those who do wrong” in 1 Peter 2:14 clearly means those who break the laws and who, by doing so, are also guilty of doing wrong to others.
+Peter’s reference to “those who do wrong” in 1 Peter 2:14 refers to lawbreakers.
 These are to be punished by the governing authorities.
-Paul has made it abundantly clear that the government is in the best position to judge the course of action that should be taken to find solutions to this problem.
-Our government has the divine authority to deal with illegal immigrants who refuse to comply with the laws of the land.
-Now, the government authorities exercise their legal and divine right to enforce the laws doesn’t change the fact that the church cannot knowingly support illegal activity and be in the will of God.
-To condone or aid and abet people who cross borders illegally—is sin.
-Regardless of emotional appeals and mitigating circumstances, the initial act of coming into the country illegally is sin.
+In Romans 13 Paul says that the government is in the best position to judge wrongdoers and find solutions to the problem of lawlessness.
+Government has the divine authority to deal with illegal immigrants who refuse to comply with the laws of the land.
+Now, the government authorities may or may not exercise their legal and divine right to enforce the laws, but that doesn’t change the fact that the church should not knowingly support illegal activity.
+To aid and abet illegal aliens—people who cross borders illegally—is sin.
+Regardless of emotional appeals and mitigating circumstances, the initial act of coming into a country illegally is sin.

 At the same time, as Christians, we have to separate our attitude toward the act of entering the country illegally from our attitude toward illegal immigrants themselves.
 Illegal aliens are individuals for whom Jesus died.
-The first obligation of a Christian is to express Christlikeness in all our thoughts and deeds (Romans 8:29).
-There is no room for hatred toward those who come into the country, albeit illegally, desperately seeking work, refuge from danger and persecution, or a better life for themselves and their families.
-Christian compassion must be shown toward those who would risk their lives in a dangerous, and often fatal, attempt to cross a border.
-Acts of hatred or violence toward illegal aliens is never to be considered or tolerated by those who name the name of Christ.
+The first obligation of a Christian is to express Christlikeness in all our thoughts, words, and deeds (Romans 8:29).
+There is no room for hatred toward illegal aliens who seek work, refuge from danger and persecution, or a better life for themselves and their families.
+Christian compassion must be shown toward those who would risk their lives in a dangerous attempt to cross a border.
+Acts of hatred or violence toward illegal immigrants are never to be tolerated by those who name the name of Christ.